knovuslab/Open-Assistant/docs/docs/plugins/list.md

 ## Community Plugins

-Community plugins are plugins that are not officially supported by Open Assistant but developed by members of the Open Assistant community and listed here for your convenience.
+Community plugins are plugins that are not officially supported by Open Assistant but developed by members of the ራስ | rasGPT community and listed here for your convenience.
 For a more extensive list of public available plugins see the GitHub repository at [Targed/GPT-Plugins](https://github.com/Targed/GPT-Plugins).